sveinbjornt/Platypus/Documentation/Documentation.md

 **Provide macOS Service** makes the app register as a text-processing [Dynamic Service](http://www.computerworld.com/article/2476298/mac-os-x/os-x-a-quick-guide-to-services-on-your-mac.html), accessible from the **Services** submenu of application menus.
 You also need to enable this if you want your app to accept text snippets or URLs dropped on its Dock/Finder icon.

 **Register as URI scheme handler** makes the app register as a handler for [URI schemes](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier).
-These can be either standard URI schemes such as http or a custom URI schemes of your choice (e.g. `myscheme://`).
-If your app is the default handler for a URI scheme, it will launch open every time a URL matching the scheme is opened.
+These can be either standard URI schemes such as http or custom URI schemes of your choice (e.g. `myscheme://`).
+If your app is the default handler for a URI scheme, it will launch every time a URL matching the scheme is opened.
 The URL is then passed to the script as an argument.